74 °F / 24 °C

 Taranto is a major port and city in southeastern Italy.
 Port Taranto handles large commercial shipping traffic, but is also Italy's main military port (naval base).
 The city has population around 200,000.

-- Taranto is often called "The Spartan City" as it was ancient Sparta's only colony (founded in 706 BC).
-Circa 500 BC it was one of world's largest cities (population around 300,000).
+Taranto is often called "The Spartan City" as it was ancient Sparta's only colony (founded in 706 BC).
+Around 500 BC it was one of the world's largest cities (population ~300,000).
+Current city's landscape is characterized by 3 peninsulas and an artificial island (formed after digging a ditch during the Aragon Castle's construction).

 The port faces Ionian Sea and serves shipping traffic related to the locally based steel plants, oil refineries, chemical and food-processing plants, also warship building yards.
 The seaport has 3 entrances (2 operational).
 Taranto Container Terminal company's majority shareholder (60%) is Hutchison Whampoa Ltd (Hong Kong-based investment holding) and 40% are owned by Evergreen Marine (Taiwan-based corporation).
 Port's managing company is Port Network Authority of the Ionian Sea (PNAIS).